ltwp/ltwp/research.md

 # Research

-I am part scientist, part engineer: a researcher with applied interests and a desire to teach.
-I have a Ph.D from the University of California where I worked closely with Dr Mark Stacey (UC Berkeley) and Dr Jessie Lacy (USGS) on hydrodynamics and sediment transport in shallow bays and marshlands.
+I am a scientist with applied interests and a desire to teach, currently working as a postdoctoral scholar at the [Environmental Systems Dynamics Laboratory](https://www.esdlberkeley.com/) at the University of California, Berkeley.
+I got my Ph.D from the same university, where I worked closely with Dr Mark Stacey and Dr Jessie Lacy (USGS) on hydrodynamics and sediment transport in shallow bays and marshlands.

-My interests are on how waters in bays, estuaries, and coastal regions move sediment around.
-Thus, I study:
+My scholarship focuses on the following:

-- estuarine hydrodynamics and coastal physical oceanography
+- environmental fluid mechanics and physical processes of wetlands, estuaries, bays, and coastal oceans
-- how hydrodynamics drive sedimentation patterns and geomorphology in coastal regions
+- how hydrodynamics are co-produced with geomorphic or ecological change
 - transport and fate of sediment, carbon, or other particulate-bound substances

-These questions frequently intersect with infrastructure systems/risk, ecological networks, and human communities; I am excited to do interdisciplinary work whenever possible!
+These questions frequently intersect with infrastructure systems and human impacts, leading me to both engineering or humanistic work.
+I am excited to think interdisciplinarily whenever possible!

 I work primarily as a field scientist, trying to make effective use of environmental sensors and observations.
 To extend the application of these findings, I connect in-situ observations to larger spatiotemporal scales using remote sensing techniques and numerical models.